theirc/airbel/src/_projects/displacement-insurance.md

   - title:
     url:
 milestones:
-  - date:
+  - date: 2018-09-01 00:00:00
-    title:
+    title: Innovation lab workshop with key stakeholders
     link:
     link_title:
     description_markdown:
 ---

-In response to developing crisis, humanitarian aid is often too little, too late.
-Displacement insurance could address that, leading to more people people being saved, more cost-effectively.
-Airbel, in partnership with DFID, have co-organized a refugee finance innovation lab to facilitate discussions with key stakeholders [like?].
+The world currently faces an unprecedented scale of need for aid, and is now facing the largest refugee crisis since World War II.
+Although funding is at an all-time high it still cannot meet the world’s vast needs for aid.
+Currently, when needs increase or a crisis strikes, humanitarian actors must mobilize funding, losing precious time and energy.
+This means humanitarian responses is often not just too little, but also too late.

+Displacement insurance would insure host countries, NGOs, and donors against crises, such as rare large-scale influxes in refugees or the outbreak of conflict that could prove difficult to respond to.
+This would help allow for more timely and effective response to save lives.
+Just like homeowners’ insurance, this insurance would provide the holders with payouts should a crisis occur.
+While for a homeowner, this might be a storm or flood, displacement insurance would be triggered by events such as a large increase in refugees, or the onset of conflict.
+When triggered, the insurance would provide the aid provider and/or host country a payout, enabling them to provide swift and quality services to people in need.

-Similar to how disaster insurance is taken out on homes in areas at risk of natural disasters, Displacement insurance would work similarly, serving as host countries, humanitarian agencies, and donors.
-Airbel and DFID are presently conducting a feasibility study of a market for large-scale displacement insurance, and our research could lead to a groundbreaking, innovative and life saving redesign of humanitarian crisis response funding.
+Currently, Airbel is working with DFID to conduct a feasibility assessment is being to understand the market for such a product.
+Airbel and DFID are co-organizing a refugee finance innovation lab for discussion with key stakeholders.
+Our research could lead to a groundbreaking, innovative and lifesaving redesign of humanitarian crisis response funding.